andrewboring/ybo/README.md

 ## YBO
-A custom Kodi plugin for personal videos served over HTTP.
+A simple Kodi plugin for videos served over HTTP.